Ferduse/CodePath-prework/README.md

 Hello World App

 ### App Description
- A simple Hello World app that lets you change the text color, the background color, adds a text, lets customize a text and helps you reset to the default setting all with one click!
+ A simple Hello World app that lets you change the text color, the background color, adds a text, lets you customize a text and helps you reset to the default setting all with one click!

 ### App Walk-though
 `gif`